fugudesign/wplease/README.md

 }
 ```
 > **Note:**
-> Custom themes and plugins need to be prefixed by "@". ("custom" means that the extension does not exist on the Wordpress repository)
+> Custom themes and plugins need to be prefixed by "@".
+"Custom" means that the extension does not exist on the Wordpress repository.
+The `wplease install` command add it on theme or plugin generation but alternatively you can fill it manually in your wpleasefile.json.

 ### Build Wordpress in your project